Swader/shilld/README.md

 ### Account page

-Each account page (e.g. shilld.xyz/example) renders the information from `web/dist/shills/example.json`, which is sourced from the per-user file at `web/shills/example.json`.
+Each account page (e.g. shilld.xyz/shills/example) renders the information from `web/dist/shills/example/example.json`, which is sourced from the per-user file at `web/shills/example.json`.
 Per-user files contain the basic info like name, description, address, and more, plus `proofs` with
 `{ name, date, description, urls[] }` which explain why this person is on the list.

-During build, all per-user files in `web/shills/` are aggregated into `web/dist/shills/_all.json` (only basic info is kept, details discarded) to power the directory and extension list, and copied individually into `web/dist/shills/<username>.json` for account pages.
+During build, all per-user files in `web/shills/` are aggregated into `web/dist/shills/_all.json` (only basic info is kept, details discarded) to power the directory and extension list, and copied individually into `web/dist/shills/<username>/<username>.json` for account pages and corresponding `index.html` so the content is indexable and sitemappable.

 The extension fetches from `https://shilld.xyz/shills/_all.json` and falls back to its bundled `ext/shills/_all.json` (usernames only, synchronized at build time)